 Alternatively, you can add the repository of the user proposing the pull request as a remote to your existing local repository.
-Navigate to your local repository and type where "THEIR_GITHUB_USERNAME" is replaced by the user name of the person who has made the pull request.
-Then download their pull request changes
+Navigate to your local repository and type where "THEIR\GITHUB\USERNAME" is replaced by the user name of the person who has made the pull request.
+Then download their pull request changes and switch to the desired branch git checkout --track "THEIR\GITHUB\USERNAME"/"THEIR\DEVELOPMENT\BRANCHNAME"

+'''

-''' git remote add "THEIR_GITHUB_USERNAME" https://github.com/"THEIR_GITHUB_USERNAME"/ and switch to the desired branch
+git remote add "THEIR_GITHUB_USERNAME" https://github.com/"THEIR_GITHUB_USERNAME"/MITgcm.

-MITgcm.git '''
+'''